troymessina/BiophysicsBioImaging/02-Circulation.md

 The pressure in the circulatory system also undergoes changes as it traverses blood vessels of differing diameters and as it defies or succumbs to gravity.
 Thus as we shall see, pressure is usually higher in the arteries than in the veins, but it also varies with posture.
 This is why accident victims are directed to keep bleeding wounds raised above heart level; this action lowers the blood pressure in the wound, and consequently lessens the bleeding.
 Applying the laws of fluid mechanics to blood flow not only helps us understand the factors governing circulation, but lets us design better medical instruments and more effective treatments for diseases and accidents involving the circulation.

-\section{Fluid Dynamics of Human Circulation}
+## Fluid Dynamics of Human Circulation

-\subsection{Pressure and flow rate along a pipe: a few fundamental concepts}
+### Pressure and flow rate along a pipe: a few fundamental concepts

 A fluid can move one way inside a pipe only if the fluid is pushed with a greater force from one side than from the other, i.e. if a pressure difference exists between the ends of the pipe.
 For example, when one end of a hose is connected to a faucet and the other placed over a drain, the water inside the hose experiences a pressure difference.
 That is, the side connected to the faucet is subjected to a high pressure (typically 60 PSI) whereas the side that empties into the drain is at 0 PSI.
 The pressure inside the hose varies accordingly from 60 PSI for a point near the faucet to 0 PSI at another point near the drain.
 In between, the pressure varies gradually between those two extremes (see Fig.~\ref{Fig2-1}).
 \begin{figure}[htb]